Anaminus/roblox-cure/README.md

 	The main control script for clients.

-- `peers` (Configuration)
+- `server` (Configuration)

-	Contains packages and scripts, for clients and the server.
-This folder contains two folders, `client` and `server`.
-Each of these folders contain two more folders, `packages` and `scripts`.
+	Contains packages and scripts for the server.
+This folder contains two folders, `packages` and `scripts`.
 These are where your packages and scripts go, respectively.
+Packages and scripts.

+- `client` (Configuration)

+	Similar to the `server` folder, but contains packages and scripts that are to be run on clients.

 - `global` (Configuration)